fengyhaha/HaloSwitch/README.md

 > **A fast, visual, window-aware radial switcher for macOS.**
 > Switch apps and individual windows with your keyboard, mouse, or trackpad — and preview a window before switching to it.
+> **Turn `Command + Tab` into a true window-level shortcut — jump back to the window you were just using, not merely the previous app.**

 <p align="center">
   <a href="../../releases/latest"><strong>Download the latest release</strong></a>